 SITE NAME OR SITE NUMBER: Wm.
 Handy Place

-RIM AND LIP FORM: Direct rim with a rounded and exterior folded lip
+RIM AND LIP FORM: Everted rim and a rounded lip

-CORE COLOR: G (fired in a reducing environment and cooled in the open air)
+CORE COLOR: H (fired in a low oxygen environment and cooled in the open air)

 EXTERIOR SURFACE TREATMENT: burnished on the neck and body

 DIAMETER AT BOTTOM OF RIM OR NECK (IN CM): 5.5; 18.5 cm wide at the widest point on the body

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.